AdobeDocs/experience-manager-64.en/help/sites-authoring/default-components-foundation.md

 >[!NOTE]
 >
 >This section covers foundation components, which have been available with AEM for many versions and are available out-of-the-box in a standard AEM installation.
+However a number of the foundation components have been deprecated with AEM 6.4.
 >
->The more modern and extensible [core components](https://helpx.adobe.com/experience-manager/core-components/using/authoring.html) are also available.
+>Adobe recommends leveraging the more modern and extensible [core components](https://helpx.adobe.com/experience-manager/core-components/using/authoring.html).
 These are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://helpx.adobe.com/experience-manager/core-components/using/using.html) by your administrator.

 The foundation components were designed for use when authoring content for a standard web page.
 They form a subset of the components available out-of-the-box for a standard installation of AEM.